-It is time for our fifth year of student-led conferences.
-Our conference day is Friday, October 29, 2021.
+This school year will be the 7th year that we’ve held student-led conferences.
 We are excited to see all our amazing JT Moore families and students during conferences.

 For those of you unfamiliar with the SLC process, please click HERE to view a video.